vgarmes/vgarmes.github.io/src/content/blog/powershell-prompt-with-oh-my-posh.md

 ## Configure PSReadLine

 PSreadline is a module that is already installed with Powershell by default and lets us configure the behavior of the command line editing.
-I find particularly useful the predictive IntelliSense which enable predictions of commands as you type.
+I find particularly useful the predictive IntelliSense which enable predictions of commands based on your history as you type.
 To enable this you just need to add the following to your profile:

 ```ps1
 Set-PSReadLineOption -PredictionSource History